RULES OF THE HASH HOUSE HARRIERS

 9. A member may be expelled from the Association by a decision of the Committee if he commits acts injurious to the Association.
 Any such decision by the Committee shall be effective immediately unless countermanded at a general meeting.

-11. All fully paid up members are entitled to one vote at general meetings.
+11. All fully paid up members are entitled to one vote at general meetings and can hold office in the Society.

 Entrance Fees, Subscriptions and other Dues